by William C. Waterhouse

 The object of the club is mutual association, and discussion of mathematical questions of interest.

 Article III.
 Officers; Duties of; Election of; etc.

-- Sec.
+Sec.
 2. The President shall preside at all meetings.
-The Secretary shall keep a record of the transactions of his division of the club.
+The Secretary shall keep a record of the transaction of his division of the club.
 The Standing Committee shall arrange the programmes for the meetings of the Club.

 Article IV.
 Members; Eligibility; Election of; etc.

 Sec.
 1. Any member of the University who is in sympathy with the work of the club shall be eligible to membership therein.

 Sec.
 2. Any eligible person may be a candidate for either division of the club; and is to be elected by a majority vote of that division before which his name is proposed by the standing committee.